Halloween special offer banner

 Hydrant’s Discount Popup

 This one’s straightforward.
 If you want a discount, you sign up with your email.
-However, the colorful image makes it more exciting.
+Moreover, the colorful image makes it more exciting.

 AppSumo offers 10% off to capture emails.